Financial Mortgage Advisers | Expert Mortgage Brokers

 As Connect Mortgage Network, we recognise the vital role insurance plays in safeguarding the financial well-being of individuals and their families.
 However, it’s crucial to acknowledge that many clients may have misconceptions about insurance.

-This knowledge empowers clients to make informed decisions that can help secure their financial well-being and that of their loved ones.
-In doing so, we aim to strengthen the overall financial resilience of the individuals and families we serve.
+We address clients’ concerns and provide factual information to ensure they understand the various insurance options available.
+This knowledge empowers them to make informed decisions that can secure their financial well-being and that of their loved ones.

 Misconception 1: They don’t need insurance

-Stay-at-home parents often need to pay more attention to their insurance needs, assuming they aren’t primary breadwinners.
-However, in the event of their passing, the surviving spouse may face financial strain due to childcare costs.
+Locking in lower premiums early provides invaluable protection as they age.
+Stay-at-home parents often overlook their insurance needs, assuming they aren’t primary earners.
+However, if they pass away, the surviving spouse may face financial strain due to childcare costs.
 Insurance can bridge this gap and ensure financial stability.

 Clients relying solely on death-in-service benefits from their employer should consider the limitations of this coverage.
 If they change jobs, this protection may disappear.
 An individual policy offers consistency and ensures coverage, regardless of employment changes.